Skip to content

 • Getting a general feel for the app's design, UI, and any unique features

 After this first round of testing, I was able to narrow the field by quite a bit.
-Then, I went back into the top 10ish—testing out more advanced features like recurring events, scheduling, and advanced alerts and looking at available widgets.
+Then, I went back into the top 10ish—testing out more advanced features like recurring events and templates, scheduling, and advanced alerts and looking at available widgets.

 The best iPhone calendar apps at a glance